Manodeepray/My_obsidian/RespAI/safeguardNew/immunization.md

     - **NPO Loss (LNPO​):** This loss specifically penalizes the generation of the exact `harmful_response`, pushing the probability of that sequence down.

-    - **Reverse KL Refusal Loss (LRKL​):** This loss calculates the negative Reverse KL Divergence, −KL(student∣∣harmful_teacher).
+    - **negative KL Refusal Loss (LRKL​):** This loss calculates the negative forward  KL Divergence, −KL(student∣∣harmful_teacher).
 It forces the student model's entire response distribution to move away from the harmful teacher's strategy, promoting a broader form of refusal.

     - The two losses are combined into a final refusal loss: